 With Canon debuting the C500 II today, demand for a full frame in a C-series body is clearly there but Fujifilm is looking further into to the future.
-Their X-Trans IV sensor technology has already debuted in the GFX 100 and X-T3 but I can reveal a leaked slide-show shows Fujifilm might be taking the technology much further than we believed…
+Their X-Trans IV sensor technology has already debuted in the GFX 100 and X-T3 but there is a slideshow which shows how Fujifilm might be taking the technology much further than we believed…

 A large format 44×33 camera optimised for open gate 4K3K RGB (perfect for an anamorphic mode).

-Building on the 4K output of the recent GFX 100 medium format camera, the camera is rumoured to feature a similar 100 megapixel sensor, but a 34 megapixel output mode used to generate a ‘perfect 4K image’.
+Building on the 4K output of the recent Fuji GFX 100, the camera referred to in the slideshow is rumoured to feature a similar 100 megapixel sensor, but with 34 megapixel output used to generate a ‘perfect 4K image’.
 In the presentation, it is compared to several pro cinema cameras such as the Sony F55, a Canon C500-type body and Panasonic Varicam.

 Furthermore the company just registered 3 new cameras.
 One of these is expected to be the upcoming X Pro 3, but rumours suggest one of them is a large format 44×33 “GFX-H100” for filmmakers.

 Fuji also claim several advantages over mirrorless cameras (downscaling from a 6K full pixel readout):